-Before commencing on any fundraising scheme please check the Scout associations website for any amendments to the recent POR rules (see Appendix 1) however useful fundraising information can be found at
+Before commencing on any fundraising scheme please check the Scout associations website for any amendments to the recent POR rules (see Appendix 1)

 All Fundraising Activities